Harold Ramirez Preview, Player Props: Rays vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.59 team ERA ranks 22nd among all league pitching staffs.
+- The Angels have a 4.61 team ERA that ranks 22nd across all league pitching staffs.

+- Angels pitchers combine to give up 153 total home runs at a rate of 1.2 per game (to rank 22nd in the league).

 © 2023 Data Skrive.
 All rights reserved.